Barakkol33/docs/defensive-programming/README.md

 ## Classes
 - `const` function - means that object properties cannot be changed.
   `const` reference to object - only `const` functions can be used.
+- Use public inheritence because then your users can use the public members of the moether class.

 ```cpp
 #include <iostream>